WemXPro/documentation/developers/services.md

 ## Service Provider

-A service provider in laravel is a file that is auto-loaded.
+A service provider in Laravel is a file that is auto-loaded.
 In this file you can register views, routes, translations, configs, migrations and much more.

 You can find the Service provider in `Providers/YourNameServiceProvider.php`